raspberrypi/documentation/configuration/config-txt/misc.md

 For example, adding the line `include extraconfig.txt` to `config.txt` will include the content of `extraconfig.txt` file in the `config.txt` file.

+**Include directives are not supported by bootcode.bin or the EEPROM bootloader**

 ## max_usb_current

 **This command is now deprecated.** Originally certain models of Raspberry Pi limited the USB ports to a maximum of 600mA.
 Setting `max_usb_current=1` changed this default to 1200mA.
 However, all firmware now has this flag set by default, so it is no longer necessary to use this option.